deadlydog/deadlydog.github.io-staticman/README.md

 [This Azure Docs issue](https://github.com/MicrosoftDocs/azure-docs/issues/11848) pointed me to [the official MS docs that described the problem](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode#configure-the-app-service-app-and-deploy-code) and mention the solution is to add the `SCM_DO_BUILD_DURING_DEPLOYMENT` application setting to have Azure automatically create the web.config file when the site is deployed.
 Afterward, I found this same solution mentioned in [this StackOverflow answer](https://stackoverflow.com/a/70721732/602585).

-Once the web.config was created, I ran into a new problem where the page would load for about a minute and eventaully give a 500 status code message saying `dansblog-staticman.azurewebsites.net is currently unable to handle this request.`.
+Once the web.config was created, I ran into a new problem where the page would load for about a minute and eventually give a 500 status code message saying `dansblog-staticman.azurewebsites.net is currently unable to handle this request.`.
 Enabling diagnostic logs on my Web App in the Azure Portal showed the following error:

 > IIS was not able to access the web.config file for the Web site or application.